aptech/docs/docs/CR-intsimp.rst

         The first element is the upper limit and the second element is the lower limit.
     :type xl: 2x1 vector

-    :param tol: The tolerance to be used in testing for convergence.
+    :param tol:
-    :type tol: TODO
+    :type tol: The tolerance to be used in testing for convergence

     :returns: y (*TODO*), The estimated integral of f(x) between xl[1] and xl[2].